IrfanOzmen25/IrfanOzmen25/README.md

 ## Welcome to my Portfolio 👋

 Hi!
 I'm Irfan Ozmen, a computer science student and aspiring AI engineer with hands-on experience in applying machine learning, personalization, and causal inference to real-world retail systems.
-Most recently, I'm currently working as a Data Engineer Intern at Repair On Demand, where I contributed to a large-scale overhaul of their ReconPro program.
+Most recently, I'm currently working as a Data Engineer Intern at Repair OnDemand, where I contributed to a large-scale overhaul of their ReconPro program.
 My passion lies in building smart systems that connect data science with real user impact.

 #📝List of my Projects: